Copenhagen Fashion Week Street Style Proves Neon Is A Neutral

 It’s often said that a good styling trick is to go with neutrals, a category mostly reserved for black, brown, white, and navy blue.
 But, according to Copenhagen Fashion Week street style, neon is a must-have for every wardrobe.

-This week, as insiders descended upon the Danish capital for its biannual fashion showcase, there was no shortage of color.
-Decked in their best color combinations, attendees proved that mixing neon pink with bright orange or denim with a hint of neon green is always a good idea.
-It’s just the latest piece of evidence that the bold colorblocking trend from the 2010s — and previously, the ‘80s — is making its comeback.
+This week, as insiders descended upon the Danish capital for its biannual fashion showcase, there was no shortage of colour.
+Decked in their best colour combinations, attendees proved that mixing neon pink with bright orange or denim with a hint of neon green is always a good idea.
+It’s just the latest piece of evidence that the bold colour-blocking trend from the 2010s — and previously, the ‘80s — is making its comeback.
 This time, it’s neon-sign bright.

-Ahead, some of the best neon color combinations at Copenhagen Fashion Week.